Machinery and Equipment Price Index (MEPI)

-The Machinery and Equipment Price Index (MEPI), provides quarterly estimates of price changes for machinery and equipment purchases, relative to annual gross additions to capital by Canadian Industry of purchase.
+The Machinery and Equipment Price Index (MEPI), provides quarterly estimates of price changes for machinery and equipment purchased by industries in Canada.

-The Machinery and Equipment Price Index (MEPI), provides quarterly estimates of price changes for machinery and equipment purchases, relative to annual gross additions to capital by Canadian Industry of purchase.
-The MEPI is used by the Canadian System of National Accounts to calculate constant price estimates of final demand purchases of capitalized machinery and equipment, through the deflation process.
+The Machinery and Equipment Price Index (MEPI), provides quarterly estimates of price changes for machinery and equipment purchased by industries in Canada.
+The MEPI is used by the Canadian System of National Accounts (CSNA) to calculate constant price estimates of final demand purchases of capitalized machinery and equipment, through the deflation process.

-As an economic indicator, the MEPI provides information on the changing costs of capital investment by Canadian purchasers.
+As an economic indicator, the MEPI provides information on the changing costs of capital investment by industries in Canada.
 This information is organized from both the industry and commodity perspectives.
-In addition, the MEPI tracks these price movements on a domestic and imported basis.
+In addition, the MEPI tracks these price movements on a domestic and on an imported basis.